David Garrard: Personal life

-Garrard proposed to his wife Mary Knox before a 2002 Jaguars preseason game; the proposal was broadcast on the stadium's JumboTron.
-The couple was married in February 2003 and have three children.
+Garrard proposed to his girlfriend Mary Knox before a 2002 Jaguars preseason game; the proposal was broadcast on the stadium's JumboTron.
+The couple were married in February 2003 and have three children.

 Garrard suffers from Crohn's disease and has appeared in television commercials regarding treating the illness.
-He has spoken to children at the Painted Turtle Camp, a camp for children with disorders about living with Crohn's disease.
+He has spoken to children about living with Crohn's disease at the Painted Turtle Camp, a camp for children with disorders.

 Garrard has also appeared in a Zaxby's commercial.
 Garrard has also been the spokesman for 121 Financial Credit Union (formerly Florida Telco Credit Union) since 2007.

 Garrard is a Christian.
-He spoke about his faith saying “ Having Jesus Christ as my Lord and Savior gives me so much peace.
+He spoke about his faith saying "Having Jesus Christ as my Lord and Savior gives me so much peace.
 It’s still tough.
-It’s still hard sometimes, but you always can count on the Lord to be there for you, to never leave you, to never forsake you.”
+It’s still hard sometimes, but you always can count on the Lord to be there for you, to never leave you, to never forsake you."